-Life Lines Independent Living Program serves foster care youth between the ages of 16-21 with intensive case management.
-Independent Living Providers employ a “hands-on” approach through advocacy, education, training, and housing placement assistance, as well as instruction in financial management, life and employment skills.
+Life Lines Independent Living Program provides case management to foster care youth between the ages of 16-21.
+Services include advocacy, education, and housing placement assistance, as well as instruction in financial management, life skills and job readiness.

-Referral Process: All youth in Delaware’s foster care system between the ages of 16-21 MUST have an Independent Living Provider.
-The Division of Family Services (DFS) case worker assigned to each youth is responsible for referring eligible candidates to an Independent Living Provider.
+Referral Process: All youth in Delaware’s foster care system between the ages of 16-21 are eligible.
+Youth MUST be referred by an Independent Living Provider or a Division of Family Services (DFS) case worker.

 Life Lines Housing

 The Life Lines Housing program provides housing with on-site supervision and case management for youth ages 18-21 who have aged out of the foster care system.
 The program is designed to prepare youth for independent adult living in a supportive and educational environment while they work toward self-sufficiency.